Dancing Rabbit Ecovillage’s Local Currency

 We have a complementary currency called the Exchange Local Money (ELM) system.
 Almost everyone at Dancing Rabbit has an ELM account, and we can pay for almost anything we want with it, including all of our daily living expenses.
 Our local currency has become so popular that it is now used by a number of our neighbors, including the members of two communities that are located within three miles of us, Red Earth Farms & Sandhill Farm.

 Due primarily to its ease of use, the ELM has become the preferred currency in our immediate local area.
-In fact, as of September 30th 2015, the ELM System had just over $90,000 worth of currency in circulation, with an average of about $73,000 worth of monthly transactions flowing through the system over the previous 6 months.
+In fact, as of May 5th 2016, the ELM System had $101,781.15 worth of currency in circulation with $975,603.85 worth of transaction volume over the last year.
 This is a significant accomplishment for an alternative currency that is used by approximately 60 individuals and 30 businesses, nonprofits, co-ops, and community groups in rural northeast Missouri.

 The ELM system is a modified version of a LETS (Local Exchange Trading System), a term for locally-initiated, democratically-organized, not-for-profit community enterprises that provide a community information service and record transactions of members exchanging goods and services.

 ELM balances are tracked in a database that’s accessible through an online interface.
 Users can log in to see their balances, view a list of goods and services being offered, and make exchanges.

 Our daily interactions with the ELM system are very simple.
 ELMs go into your account when other people send them from their own accounts; ELMs leave your account when you send them to other people in the system.